nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Note**
   * You can edit multiple attributes.
   * Remark can be edited separately through the remark command.
+  * INDEX refers to the number shown in front of each delivery

 **Format:** `edit INDEX PREFIX/ATTRIBUTE`